friendlyfiregame/friendlyfiregame/assets/dialog/README.md

 ### Actions

 Any kind of side effect in the game.
 Always starts with an exclamation mark, followed by the action name and possibly additional parameters.
-Includes camera behavior (e.g. "!zoomin", "!zoomout", "!zoomto <NPC name>"), NPC moods ("!angry", "!scared", … whatever we support), game progress ("!enabledialog <NPC name> <dialog name>") and more.
+Includes camera behavior (e.g. "!zoomin", "!zoomout", "!zoomto &lt;NPC name&gt;"), NPC moods ("!angry", "!scared", … whatever we support), game progress ("!enabledialog &lt;NPC name&gt; &lt;dialog name&gt;") and more.

 ### Interpretation